bhavikakarale/bhavikakarale/README.md

 - 💬 Ask me about **how to make sense of your data (Data Science and Business Growth)**

 - 📫 I'd love to connect with you and discuss about emerging technologies.
-Reach me via <a href="bhavika.hireme@gmail.com">Email</a> or connect with me on <a href="https://linkedin.com/in/bhavika-karale/" target="blank">LinkedIn</a>
+Reach me at **bhavika.hireme@gmail.com** or connect with me on <a href="https://linkedin.com/in/bhavika-karale/" target="blank">LinkedIn</a>

 <h3 align="left">Languages and Tools:</h3>